ashishmgupta/hhc2025/docs/objectives/On-the-Wire.md

     In other words, with SPI, the master is always driving a clock signal, and it’s pushing data out through the MOSI line.
 The slave devices listen to that clock and pick up the data accordingly.

     **How SPI is different from 1-Wire protocol?** <br/>
-    in a 1-wire protocol, you typically have just one data line that handles both sending and receiving bits. <br/>
+    In a 1-wire protocol, you typically have just one data line that handles both sending and receiving bits. <br/>
     1-Wire is simpler in terms of wiring, but it’s not as fast or as flexible as SPI. <br/>
     SPI is generally faster and more suited for situations where you need to move data quickly and have multiple devices.